Akash (missile): Indian Army

 In June 2010, the Defence Acquisition Council (DAC) cleared an order of the Akash missile system, valued at ₹12500 crore.
 Bharat Dynamics (BDL) will be the system integrator and nodal production agency for the Akash Army variant.
 The Army plans to induct two regiments of the missile.

 In March 2011, a report indicates that the Indian Army has ordered 2 Akash regiments – approximately 2,000 missiles – worth ₹14180 crore.
 These will replace the Indian Army's 2 SA-6 Groups (25 systems with 1,500 missiles each), which were inducted between 1977 and 1979.

 On 5 May 2015, Akash Missile was inducted into the Indian Army.
 The Army is scheduled to get two Akash regiments by 2017.

 On 30 March 2016, Indian Army stated that Akash area defence missile systems did not meet its operational requirements for defending its strike corps against enemy air attacks in forward areas, and was not ordering any more regiments.
 The Army instead was opting for four Israeli Quick Reaction SAM (QRSAM) regiments.

 In March 2017, it was reported that the procurement of two regiments of SR-SAM under a global tender has been dropped by the Defence Acquisition Council (DAC) in favour of an advanced variant of Akash Weapon System.

 In May 2022, it was reported that the Indian Army is going to receive 2 regiments of Akash Prime systems.
 On 30 March 2023, the MoD signed contracts for procurement of 2 Regiments of improved Akash Weapon System with BDL at a cost over ₹8160 crore.

+The third and fourth regiment equipped with the improved Akash Weapon System was flagged of from the BEL facility by the Defence Minister of India, Rajnath Singh, on 16 February 2026.
+On 26 March, Bharat Dynamics announced that it has completed the First Off Production Model (FOPM) of the Advanced Akash Weapon System.
+The system incorporates upgraded sub-systems.
+The FOPM validates the system before large-scale deliveries.
+The deliveries are expected to commence soon.